 You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection (www.ico.org.uk).
 We would, however, appreciate the opportunity to address your concerns with you before you approach the ICO so please contact us in the first instance.

 Clinigen develops and markets medicines for human use (“Clinigen Commercial Products”).
 Clinigen has a legal responsibility to monitor the safety of all of its Clinigen Commercial Products in each country globally where they are supplied.
 This includes monitoring adverse reactions or events (side effects) associated with the use of the Clinigen Commercial Products which is called Pharmacovigilance (“PV”).
-PV requirements exist to allow us and competent regulatory authorities (such as the European Medicines Agency and other regulatory authorities) to collate adverse events, identify new side effects, provide accurate and up to date safety information and ensure continued public health protection.
+PV requirements exist to allow us and competent regulatory authorities (such as the Medicines and Healthcare products Regulatory Agency and European Medicines Agency and other regulatory authorities) to collate adverse events, identify new side effects, provide accurate and up to date safety information and ensure continued public health protection.

 Our PV obligations require us to process certain information, which allow to directly or indirectly identify a person, (“Personal Data”) of a patient and/or the reporter of an adverse event that we receive in order to comply with strict obligations to perform benefit-/risk assessments of Clinigen Commercial Products continuously and report suspected adverse reactions or events to relevant regulatory authorities.

-This Statement provides important information to you about how we process Personal Data for PV Purposes, in line with our obligations under applicable data privacy laws and in particular the EU General Data Protection Regulation ((EU) 2016/679) (“GDPR”).
+This Statement provides important information to you about how we process Personal Data for PV Purposes, in line with our obligations under applicable data privacy laws and in particular the UK and EU General Data Protection Regulations (“GDPR”).

 All Personal Data is processed exclusively for PV Purposes and only where relevant and appropriate to do so in accordance with our PV obligations.